melvin0008/basic-blockchain/README.md

 1. Download the project.
 2. Run command __npm install__ to install the project dependencies.

-## Verification check the [images](https://github.com/melvin0008/basic-blockchain/tree/master/images) folder
+For verification check the [images](https://github.com/melvin0008/basic-blockchain/tree/master/images) folder

 ## Manually running the project